 In the summer the club meet on Fridays from 7pm at Edgbaston Reservoir for training sessions and in the winter months the club meets at on Fridays from 8.30pm at Thimblemill Baths in Smethwick.
 Further information can be found on the Joining pages.
 Coming along to see us on a Friday is the best time for potential new members to meet or join the club as the coaching, river trips and membership can be arranged there.
 It's also a good chance to catch up on all the latest gossip.
 You are more than welcome to just turn up and have a chat, there's no need to book or arrange an appointment.

-Our club is always looking to grow its membership and the reservoir always proves a popular opportunity for non-members to learn!
-If you wish to have a go please just turn up at 7pm and speak to the peron on the desk (no appointment is necessary).
-We charge a temporary membership of £5, there may also be an additional charge for hire of club equipment.
-Obviously there are huge benefits to joining the club because the reservoir sessions become totally free on the night.
+Our club is always looking to grow its membership and the pool always proves a popular opportunity for non-members to learn!
+If you wish to have a go please just turn up at 8:30pm and speak to the peron on the desk (no appointment is necessary).
+We charge a temporary membership of £5.50 and there is no additional charge to borrow club kayaks and paddles.
+Obviously there are huge benefits to joining the club because you will get a £2 discount every time you come along.

 Unfortunately we are only able to accept two separate visits on a temporary membership before joining the club would be required.
 This is not Birmingham Canoe Clubs rules, but is governed by the British Canoe Union and Canoe England.